What is a prediction-market wallet skill audit?

 The verdict: distinguishable from chance, or not

-The four inputs feed a deterministic four-state read, evaluated top-down with demotions first, so a flattering number can never out-vote a red flag:
+The inputs feed a deterministic read, evaluated top-down with the sufficiency gates first, so a flattering number can never out-vote a floor:

-- Insufficient: fewer than 30 resolved positions, or no usable interval.
-Too thin to tell an edge from chance either way.
+- Insufficient: fewer than 30 resolved positions, fewer than 20 independent resolved events (fail-closed when the count is missing), a coverage floor missed, or no usable interval.
+Too thin or too clustered to tell an edge from chance either way.

 - Not distinguishable from chance: the BCa 95 percent interval includes zero.
 This is not a claim of no skill; it is a claim that the record cannot establish one at this sample size.

-- Skill distinguishable from chance: renders only when the sample floor is met, there is no concentration flag, and the BCa 95 percent lower bound is strictly above zero.
+- Skill distinguishable from chance: renders only when both sufficiency floors and the coverage checks are met and the BCa 95 percent lower bound is strictly above zero.
+Style labels such as concentrated, or holding both outcome legs of the same markets to resolution, attach descriptively and keep their caveats.
 Retrospective and in-sample; a past read is not a forecast.

 When a whole cohort is screened at once, one positive interval does not survive being one test among many.
 That is the job of the false-discovery-rate correction, which sets the frozen bar for the cleared set.
 The frozen definitions live in the lexicon, and the interval construction is documented on the methodology page.